 Directions and Maps are available for each GRT route (except busPLUS routes, which are operated by a private contractor).
 In addition, platform layouts/maps are provided to indicate where buses park/stop to board passengers for all major transfer points in the GRT system.
 All files are available in PDF format for easy downloading and viewing consistency.
-We endeavor to update the routing information for each sign-up, so please ensure you check and download the correct routing information you need if we are approaching a new sign-up period.
+We endeavour to update the routing information for each sign-up, so please ensure you check and download the correct routing information you need if we are approaching a new sign-up period.

 Disclaimer: While we will make every reasonable effort to provide information that is of equal or greater value than management provides, we cannot be held responsible for loss or damages related to the information provided here if it turns out to be inaccurate.
 Operators should also be aware that ONLY the regular routing and directions for each route are given and it is their responsibility to acquaint themselves with all the current detours which may affect the routes they are driving on any given day.
 In addition, it is highly recommended that operators acquaint themselves with the routes they are driving BEFORE their shift begins; distracted driving of any kind cannot be condoned and the use of any electronic devices to view this information while driving is not only against GRT policy but is illegal.